 In 13th century Trapani, Sicily, a young boy was born mute.
 He was visited in dreams by the Madonna Della Cava, who begged him to find and uncover her.
 After pleading with his mother, she finally took the boy to Ronzi, where the Madonna Della Cava had told the boy she was buried.
 The villagers dug in three spots before finding a massive stone with the Madonna's image emblazoned upon it.
 Once they uncovered the stone, the boy was suddenly able to speak again.
 To this day, the church they erected over the stone still stands, and the Madonna Della Cava is celebrated each August.
 The festival features entertainment, raffles, and a Sunday procession of the Madonna's image.

-Fisherman's Feast of the Madonna Del Soccorso di Sciacca: August 16th-19th
+Fisherman's Feast of the Madonna Del Soccorso di Sciacca: August 12-15

 The oldest Italian festival in Boston, The Fisherman's Feast dates back to 16th century Sciacca, Sicily.
 The townspeople were looking for a way to ship the statue of the Madonna del Soccorso (Our Lady of Help) from Palermo, a town in northern Sicily.
 The fishermen of Sciacca knew that no other boat was big enough to carry her weight, so they volunteered their largest vessel.
 It took more than 200 fishermen to carry the statue to the dock, and the boat was barely able to make the trip.
 Despite all odds, they made it back to Sciacca and were given the honor of being the only people allowed to carry the statue.
 The festival remembers this tradition with a blessing of the fishing waters, a feast, and a Sunday procession followed by the "Flight of the Angel."

-Saint Lucy's story takes place in Syracuse, Italy.
-St. Lucy's mother suffered from uncontrollable bleeding, and to save her, Lucy dedicated herself to God and broke off her marriage.
+Saint Lucia's story takes place in Syracuse, Italy.
+St. Lucia's mother suffered from uncontrollable bleeding, and to save her, Lucia (or Lucy) dedicated herself to God and broke off her marriage.
 Lucy was tortured horribly for defying her fiancé.
 After losing her eyes, her eyesight miraculously returned before her death.
 She's now known as the Protectress of Eyesight, and devotees celebrate her each August, coinciding with Saint Anthony's Feast.